plops/cl-py-generator/example/110_gentoo/README.md

 - i kept my the remainder of user home directory on the persistent partition this time
 - download new or update: chrome clion sonarlint protocol_buffers markdown ideolog

+# Issues 2023-12-17

+- i might want to include chromedriver in the next update